Tessa’s Recipe Rundown

 - Lemon curd (great use for those leftover egg yolks!)

-The Angel Food Cake is definitely best eaten the day it’s made, but it will keep for a day or two if wrapped well in plastic wrap or stored in an airtight container, to prevent it from drying out.
+The Angel Food Cake is definitely best eaten the day it’s made, but it will keep for a day or two if wrapped well in plastic wrap or stored inside an airtight container, to prevent it from drying out.

 Can I Freeze the Angel Food Cake?

 To freeze, wrap the whole cake in plastic wrap (at least a couple of layers), and then freeze on a flat surface in the freezer for up to a month.
-Thaw at room temperature for a few hours or overnight, before serving.
+Thaw at room temperature for a few hours or overnight before serving.

-More Recipes You’ll Love:
+More Summer Recipes You’ll Love:

 Angel Food Cake Recipe